History Teacher of the Year

 Administrators, colleagues, parents and students nominate online.
 Self nominations are not allowed.

 The National History Teacher of the Year alternates between elementary (K-6) and secondary (7-12) each year.
-The 2016 National History Teacher of the Year will be a
+The 2016 National History Teacher of the Year will be a secondary teacher.

 Nominees submit supporting materials including essays, letters of recommendation, a resume and a sample lesson plan.

 A statewide committee reviews the supporting materials and recommends one teacher to the national program each spring.
 The National History Teacher of the Year is typically announced each fall.

 How is the Washington's History Teacher of the Year honored?